ibm-cloud-docs/Cloudant/offerings/platform-metrics.md

 To monitor {{site.data.keyword.cloudant_short_notm}} metrics, you must launch the Sysdig web UI instance that is enabled for platform metrics in the region where your {{site.data.keyword.cloud_notm}} instance is available.
 {: important}

-There are different options to launch the Sysdig web UI and monitor metrics that are described in the following section.
+You can use different options to launch the Sysdig web UI and monitor metrics that are described in the following section.

 ### Launching Sysdig web UI from the {{site.data.keyword.cloudant_short_notm}} dashboard
 {: #view_metrics_opt1}